3. Special facilities

 3.10.
 Automatic conversion to iterable: __pragma__ (‘iconv’) and __pragma__ (‘noiconv’)

 In CPython sometimes automatic conversion from a non-iterable to an iterable type takes place.
-This comes at the expense of a runtime typecheck and is by default avoided in Transcrypt for that reason.
+This comes at the expense of a runtime type check and is by default avoided in Transcrypt for that reason.
 Iteration through the keys of a dict without explicitly calling its keys () member is a frequent use case of automatic conversion.
 To switch on automatic conversion for dicts locally, __pragma__ (‘iconv’) and __pragma__ (‘noiconv’) can be used.
 The alternative is to switch on automatic conversion globally using the -i command line switch.
-Use of this switch is disadvised, especially for numerical processing code containing nested loops, since it adds the mentioned typecheck to each for .. in .. loop.
+Use of this switch is disadvised, especially for numerical processing code containing nested loops, since it adds the mentioned type check to each for .. in .. loop.
 When designing numerical processing libraries, it’s advisable to use __pragma__ (‘noiconv’) explicitly at the start of each performance-sensitive module.
 The result will be that even when an application developer chooses to use the -i switch, the performance of the computations won’t suffer.

 3.11.
 Conditional compilation: __pragma__ (‘ifdef’, <symbol>), __pragma__ (‘ifndef’, <symbol>), __pragma__ (‘else’) and __pragma__ (‘endif’)